NiyaDev/HarvestMoon/README.md

 A disassembly of Harvest Moon GB.
 I do have plans to also decompile and examine Harvest Moon GBC, but we'll see if they actually share enough code base to be included here.

-Macros are only being used when a peice of code is repeated *SO* much that is makes it easier to read.
+Macros are only being used when a piece of code is repeated *SO* much that is makes it easier to read.

 ## Progress
 NOTE: Numbers are based on a direct comparison between the outputted file and the original.
 Actual code and documentation is a different story.